dittakaviram/Data-Science/Stock Market Analysis -Buy Sell Signal/Readme.md

 The aim of the project is to generate buy/sell signals using moving averages 20 day and 50 day for each stock using the individual data sets provided.
-This has been attempted using SQL functions in MySQL database.
+This has been attempted using Advanced SQL functions in MySQL database.